Submission Policy

 Conflict of interest

 Any conflict of interest should be declared by all authors.
 This may include grants or honorarium, credits and promotions, memberships or any personal or professional relationships which may appear to influence the manuscript.
-Such competing interests are not unethical.
+Such competing interests are not unethical

 but should be declared.
-If there are no conflict of interests, authors should still include this heading and write "none to declare." or "Authors declared no conflict of interest".
+If there are no conflict of interests, authors should still include this

 Disclosure

-Nonmonetary disclosures regarding being part of a thesis or dissertation, a pilot project or an ongoing study should be made explicitly at the time of submission.
+Nonmonetary disclosures regarding being part of a thesis or dissertation, a pilot project or an ongoing study should be made explicitly at the time of submission

 Findings